-- (a) Minimal use of grass is encouraged. - (b) The installation of sod is preferred instead of seeding.

-- (c) Mulched areas must be kept free of weeds and mulch renewed, as necessary. - (d) An irrigation system is required for plantings and/or lawns.
+- (a) Minimal use of grass is encouraged. - (b) The installation of sod is preferred instead of seeding. - (c) Mulched areas must be kept free of weeds and mulch renewed, as necessary.
+Mulch materials should be of muted earth tones using pine straw, wood mulch or other natural materials.
+White or artificially colored mulching material is not permitted. - (d) An irrigation system is required for plantings and/or lawns.
 It is permissible to locate irrigation systems in the Common Property at the front of the property.
 However, sprinkler heads located in the Common Property areas between the front property line of a lot and the street must be placed a minimum of twelve (12) inches from the edge of the road.
-Beginning August 1, 2001, the cost of repairing any damage to the sprinkler heads or irrigation piping placed in the Common Property areas is the responsibility of the property owner or party causing the damage. - (e) A separate water meter for the irrigation system is recommended.
+Beginning August 1, 2001, the cost of repairing any damage to the sprinkler heads or irrigation piping placed in the Common Property areas is the responsibility of the property owner or party causing the damage.

+(e) A separate water meter for the irrigation system is recommended.